-The Risk Management Area (ARM) is responsible for centralized operation of the Group's risk management system and verifies the overall risk profile as well as compliance with - and the adequacy of - the mitigation measures adopted.
-It carries out controls according to the "Bank of Italy - Consob regulations" regarding the organisation of intermediaries and compliance with the prudential supervisory regulations of the Bank of Italy.
+The Risk Management Area (ARM) is responsible for centralised operation of the Group's risk management system and verifies the overall risk profile as well as compliance with - and the adequacy of - the mitigation measures adopted.
+It carries out controls according to the "Bank of Italy - Consob regulations" regarding the organisation of intermediaries and compliance with prudential supervisory regulations the of the Bank of Italy.
 Moreover, the Risk Management Area develops and implements the risk measurement and control system to determine the economic and regulatory capital (in relation to validated internal models) by different types of risk and supplies information to the business units, the Board of Directors and Top Management through appropriate reporting systems.

-The Risk Management Area reports directly to the CEO and has a functional connection with the Board of Directors and the CFO.
+The Risk Management Area reports directly to the General Manager and has a functional connection with the Board of Directors and the CFO.
 Autonomy and independence are assured through relational mechanisms and functional connections with the corporate bodies having functions of strategic supervision, management and control, in particular through:

-• the appointment/revocation of the Head of Risk Management of the Parent Company and the Heads of the relative Services by the Board of Directors against proposal of the Chairman who is advised by the Areas of Human Resources and Organisation & Logistics, upon prior opinion obtained from the Internal Controls Committee;

-definition of the remuneration structure for the Head of Risk Management and the Heads of the related units by the Board of Directors against the proposal of the Chairman, who is advised by the Areas of Human Resources and Organisation & Logistics, upon prior opinion obtained from the Internal Controls Committee.
+the appointment/revocation of the Head of Risk Management of the Parent Company and the Heads of the relative Services by the Board of Directors against proposal of the Chairman who is advised by the Areas of Human Resources, Organisation, Property and Facility Management, upon prior opinion obtained from the Internal definition of the remuneration structure for the Head of Risk Management and the Heads of the related units by the Board of Directors against the proposal of the Chairman, who is advised by the Areas of Human Resources, Organisation, Property and Facility Management, upon prior opinion obtained from the Internal Controls Committee.